RealityBLU/mobile-sdk-android/README.md

 ## <a name="task_cancelation"/>Tasks Cancelation

-You can check and cancel task, when models for markerless is loading with help of `BluDataHelpe` object:
+You can check and cancel task, when models for markerless is loading with help of `BluDataHelper` object:
 ```kotlin
 BluDataHelper.isMarkerlessLoadingFilesTaskActive()
 BluDataHelper.cancelMarkerlessLoadingFilesTask()